 While platform businesses have taken over the top of the stock market, all of these companies (Apple, Amazon, Google, Facebook) have a primary B2C focus.

 However, as connected tech expands into more and more industries, platforms are starting to take over B2B.
-Amazon’s B2B marketplace, Amazon Business, has passed several million and revenue and is growing rapidly.
-And there are a number of B2b marketplace startups that are making inroads into traditional B2B distribution industries.
+Amazon’s B2B marketplace, Amazon Business, has passed several billion in revenue and is growing rapidly.
+And there are a number of B2B marketplace startups that are making inroads into traditional B2B distribution industries.

 In order to take stock of this ongoing revolution in B2B, we assembled a list of all the B2B marketplaces that have raised $1.5 million or more in recent years.
-These are all active companies with traction and funding going after traditional B2B distributors, in everything from fashion wholesaling to heavy equipment.
+These are all active companies with traction and funding competing with traditional B2B distributors, in everything from fashion wholesaling to heavy equipment.